Featured 2021 Adult Faith Formation Programs

 Find a place at Grace in one of our many programs from ongoing book groups and studies to special sessions and retreats.
 Questions or suggestions?
 Please email Kim Cockroft, Minister for Faith Formation.

 Please browse our menu to find programs that take place throughout the year, along with the regular offerings and resources below.

 Poetry as Prayer Practice

-Regularly, on the first and third Sundays of the month, this group meets after the 9:30 service to reflect upon a poem presented by a member of the group.
+Regularly, on the first and third Sundays of the month, this group meets online after the 9:30 service to reflect upon a poem presented by a member of the group.
 How does the writing and reading of poetry resemble meditative prayer?
 Without being answered explicitly, for more than five years this question has brought small groups together to enjoy emotional openness, inquiry, and discovery.
 Deep friendships have formed.
 Visitors to Grace and new participants are welcome; some attend rarely but are kept in touch on an email list.
 Jon Quitslund ([email protected]) and Susan Lick ([email protected]) lead the group and can provide more information.

 Wednesday Service and Bible Study

 Every Wednesday at 10:30, join us as we gather online for a short prayer service, followed by Bible study and fellowship.
 We use the lectionary readings for the upcoming Sunday as our starting point, and we get the chance to hear the Preacher shape Sunday's Sermon!
 Please click here for a Zoom link (please scroll down).